StrangeRanger/identify-root-user-logins/README.md

 # monitor
-This repository contains scripts that are used for situations that can be catagorized as "monitor" based.
-(NOTE: Each folder represents a different script/program)
+This repository contains scripts that are used for situations that can be catagorized as "monitoring".
+(NOTE: Each folder contains an individual script/program)